AaronNeil/CSA/Finals_Project/README.md

    - Sets constants for the data path and model output directory.

 2. **NLTK Resource Download**
-   - Downloads necessary NLTK resources for tokenization and lemmatization.
+   - Downloads necessary NLTK resources for tokenization.

 3. **Text Preprocessing**
    - Splits each Pokédex entry into sentences.
    - Tokenizes each sentence into words.
-   - Applies lemmatization and stemming to each token using NLTK.
    - Recombines tokens and sentences into a normalized string.

 4. **Data Loading and Preparation**